 - Don’t close your old credit card.
 That could result in a drop in your credit score.
 Keep the card open and only use it if you can pay off the balance every month.

 Speaking of not closing old cards, another tool to raise your credit score in 30 days is to make sure your cards aren’t closed due to inactivity.

 The length of your credit history is the third most important factor in your credit score.
 Lenders want to see you’ve had positive, long-standing relationships with other lenders.
 That’s why this portion matters so much.

 If you’re afraid that using old cards will lead you to debt, use them only for small purchases.
 Then, pay them off the minute you get home.
 That way, you can show the transaction history without accruing interest.

 If you have bad credit and want to increase your debt limits to improve your score, get a secured credit card.

-If your credit is in really bad shape, secured cards are a fairly easy way to rebuild it – assuming you have some cash to put down for the security deposit and you pay your balances off every month.
+If your credit is in really bad shape, secured cards are a fairly easy way to rebuild it — assuming you have some cash to put down for the security deposit and you can pay your minimum balances off every month.

 Late payment adjustments — also known as goodwill letters — are letters written by borrowers to lenders asking them not to report late payments.

-According to the FCRA “unfair credit reporting methods undermine the public confidence which is essential to the continued functioning of the banking system.”
+According to the FCRA “unfair credit reporting methods undermine the public confidence, which is essential to the continued functioning of the banking system.”